SolidLabResearch/documentation-center/docs/index.md

 - [Challenge reports](./challenge-reports/index.md): read the reports of our SolidLab challenges.
 - [FAQ](./faq.md): get answers to the most frequently asked questions.

+If you have any feedback,
+please create a GitHub issue in [this repository](https://github.com/SolidLabResearch/documentation-center/issues).

 Find the latest updates of this website [here](./latest-updates.md).